 Field Description Security Authentication Type Use this field to configure the authentication type used by the access point.
 Options are: Open-No authentication is needed when this option is selected.
 Connecting to an Open (no authentication) AP is generally not recommended. (default) WEP-Connecting to a WEP AP is generally not recommended since it offers very low authentication/encryption.
 WPA/WPA2 Personal WPA2 Enterprise WPA3 Enterprise Note: If the Access Point requires a secondary authentication through a landing page, the router cannot enter those credentials.
 This type of AP may not allow full functionality for the router or devices connected to the AirLink router.
 802.11w support Enable 802.11w operation.
 The 802.11w standard uses Security Association Query Requests to ensure that clients are legitimate.
 Options are: Disabled (default) Optional Required When Optional is selected, devices that support 802.11w will be protected, while other devices will still connect to the router.
 Select Required to force 802.11w operation.
 The router will reject unsupported clients and access points.
-The remaining fields depend d on the option chosen in the Remote AP Security Authentication Type field.
-WEP Security Authentication Type WEP Client Password Client Password - Enter a WEP password.
+The remaining fields depen d on the option chosen in the Remote AP Security Authentication Type field.
+WEP Security Authentication Type WEP ▼ Client Password Client Password-Enter a WEP password.
 The WEP password must be 8 to 125 characters long.
-It can include: Upper and lower case letters Numbers Spaces Spaces Special characters: '-=[]\;',./~!@#\$%^&()+{} :"<>?
-Special characters: '-=[]\;',./~!@#\$%^&()+{} :"<>?
+It can include: • Upper and lower case letters • Numbers • Spaces • Special characters: '-=[]\;',./~!@#\$%^&()+{} :"<>?
 Special characters used must also be supported by connected devices.
 The WEP password is case-sensitive.
 If your password is not at least 8 characters long, a warning message appears when you click Apply.
-Image: Client Password, click an empty area on the page to remove the warning, and then click Apply again.
+Length must be 8 or more characters Enter a valid password, click an empty area on the page to remove the warning, and then click Apply again.

-Field Description WPA/WPA2 Personal Security Authentication Type Client Password-Enter a WPA password.
-Iong.
-It can include: Upper and lower case letters Numbers Spaces Special characters: ' - = []\;',./~!@ Special characters used must also be set The WPA password is case-sensitive.
-WPA2 Enterprise/WPA3 click Apply again. a on the page to remove the warning, and then Authentication Type Select either: EAP-TLS-Extensible Authentication F PEAP-Protected Extensible Authentic
+Field Description Field WPA/WPA2 Personal Description Security Authentication Type Client Password Client Password-Enter a WPA password.
+The WPA password must be 8 to 63 characters long.
+It can include: Upper and lower case letters Numbers Spaces Special characters: '-=[]\;',./~!@#\$%^&()+{} :"<>?
+Special characters used must also be supported by connected devices.
+The WPA password is case-sensitive.
+If your password is not at least 8 characters long, a warning message appears when you click Apply.
+Length must be 8 or more characters Enter a valid password, click an empty area o click Apply again. n the page to remove the warning, and then WPA2 Enterprise/WPA3 Enterprise Authentication Type Select either: EAP-TLS-Extensible Authentication Protocol-Transport Layer Security PEAP-Protected Extensible Authentication Protocol